-At the Center for Transgender Health, you will receive care from doctors in the Johns Hopkins Department of Urology who have experience in both male-to-female and female-to-male surgeries.
+At the Center for Transgender Health, you will receive care from doctors in the Johns Hopkins Department of Urology who have experience in the range of gender-affirming surgeries.

 The urology team works closely with the Department of Plastic and Reconstructive Surgery and other members of our integrated team to provide the most up-to-date gender affirmation procedures and ongoing care.
 Follow-up visits with urology are available for prostate screening or urological issues.

 Our specialists at the Fertility Center coordinate with the Center for Transgender Health to provide services for fertility preservation, reproduction assistance and contraception.
-It is recommended that you consider speaking to a specialist before undergoing hormone treatment to review how feminizing or masculinizing hormones may affect your fertility options.
+It is recommended that you consider speaking to a specialist before undergoing hormone treatment to review how gender-affirming hormone therapy may affect your fertility options.

 Gynecology and Obstetrics

 Gyn/Ob specialists provide preventive care throughout your life.
 This may include routine annual exams/cervical screening for transgender and gender-nonconforming individuals, including the management of benign gynecologic disorders and counseling when appropriate.
 The department also specializes in care during pregnancy, childbirth and the postpartum period for transgender and gender-nonconforming individuals.

 Dermatologists at the Center for Transgender Health perform laser hair removal for both aesthetic reasons and as preparation for some surgeries.
 Our clinicians use laser and electrolysis as two primary methods of hair removal.